How Xolver works.

 1. Interpret

-Perception and state understanding form a probabilistic view of the scene, task, and likely next move.
+Perception and state understanding build a real-time picture of the scene, task, and likely next move.

 2. Propose